SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The *setter name* and enclosing parentheses in the ``willSet`` and ``didSet`` clauses are optional.
 If you provide setter names,
 they are used as the parameter names to the ``willSet`` and ``didSet`` observers.
-If you do not provide setter names, the default parameter name to the ``willSet`` observer is ``newValue`` and the default parameter name to the ``didSet`` observer is ``oldValue``.
+If you don't provide setter names, the default parameter name to the ``willSet`` observer is ``newValue`` and the default parameter name to the ``didSet`` observer is ``oldValue``.